the-road-to-learn-react/the-road-to-react/manuscript/react-modern/lists.md

 export default App;
 ~~~~~~~

 Each item in the list has a `title`, an `url`, an `author`, an identifier (`objectID`), `points` -- which indicate the popularity of an item -- and a count of comments (`num_comments`).
 The property names are chosen this way, because they resemble real world data that we are going to use later.
+They don't fit the desired [naming conventions](https://www.robinwieruch.de/javascript-naming-conventions/) for JavaScript though.

 Next, we'll render the list inlined in JSX with the array's built-in `map()` method.
 Hence we won't map from one JavaScript data type to another, but instead return JSX that renders each item of the list: